Enhancing Diffusion-Based Sampling with Molecular Collective Variables: Methods

 To satisfy \cref{req:restriction}, we use restraint potentials.
 The specific combination of restraints is system dependent, but their application can be formalized through the lens of chemical isomerism.
 Since which types of isomerism are suppressed under physical conditions is well understood, these serve as a natural guide \citep{canfield2018new}.
 We provide a detailed treatment in \cref{sec:isomerism}, and here illustrate the idea with chirality inversion in proteins and peptides.
 The $C_\alpha$ atom of each amino acid is a chiral center: while both L- and D-configurations exist, nearly all natural amino acids only adopt the L-configuration.
 As the energy function does not inherently distinguish mirror-symmetric configurations, we introduce flat-bottom harmonic potentials on improper torsional angles defining chirality, thereby biasing sampling toward the physically relevant L-configurations.

 \paragraph{Sampling and refinement} \cref{remark:wt_asbs} implies that the PMF along the CVs can be recovered directly from the final bias.
 While samples stored in the buffer may be analyzed to characterize configurations associated with specific regions in CV space, to recover the full weighted conformational distribution, one can integrate \cref{eq:sde} to generate samples $X_i$ and assign weights $W_i = \exp[\beta V^\ast(\xi(X_i))]$, yielding the self-normalized estimator in \cref{eq:snis}.
-If desired, these samples can be refined prior to weighting via short MD or MCMC using $E + V^\ast \circ \xi$ as the energy.
+Note that this is exact only in the limit of a perfectly trained sampler.
+In principle, the path importance weights in ASBS could be used to debias an imperfect sampler with the gradient-based parametrization of control and corrector \citep{liu2025adjoint}, though these weights may suffer from high variance.
+The learned bias also enables a practical refinement strategy: short MD or MCMC trajectories are initiated from the generated samples under the biased energy $E + V^\ast \circ \xi$, and the resulting configurations are reweighted with $V^\ast$.
+This restores asymptotic correctness while keeping the procedure computationally efficient thanks to the smoother energy landscape along the CVs.